 Greece, officially the Hellenic Republic, is a country in Southeast Europe.
 It is an increasingly popular destination for holiday makers and arguably has some of the most beautiful architecture and deep history that the world has to offer.

-So recently, when I was browsing through some great cruise deals, I stumbled across an itinerary that included Rhodes, which is one of the places in Greece I was yet to visit, and I am now so glad that I have.
+I stumbled across an itinerary that included Rhodes, which is one of the places in Greece I was yet to visit, and I am now so glad that I have.
 Rhodes is one of the great islands in the Mediterranean and an absolutely remarkable place.
 There are few facilities in the cruise port, but that’s purely because the amazing main tourist attractions are only a short walk away.

 The first thing that I fell in love with in Rhodes was Faliraki Beach.
 It is a long stretch of gorgeous golden sand, and an impressive water park, offering an unbelievable range of water sports.
 This particular beach does have a reputation with partying twenty-something’s though, so if you prefer a quieter, more relaxing beach scene, then you are better off heading south to Lachania Beach instead.